ros2/design/articles/141_static_remapping.md

 - `*` matches a single token
 - `**` matches zero or more tokens delimited by slashes
+- `rosservice://` prefixed to the match makes the rule apply to only services
+- `rostopic://` prefixed to the match makes the rule apply to only topics
 - `nodename:` prefixed to the match makes it apply only to a node with that name

 The operators `*` and `**` are similar to the globbing behavior in bash.
 `**` behaves similar to its use in bash>=4.0 with the globstar option set.

+The URL schemes `rosservice://` and `rostopic://` may only be given to topic or service name rules.
+They may not be prefixed to a node name or namespace replacement rule (`__node` or `__ns`).
+If both a node name prefix and URL scheme are given, the node name prefix must come first.

 `*`, and `**` match whole tokens only.
 `*bar` looks like it would match `foobar`, but that would mean matching a partial token.